modmore/docs/en/01_Commerce/v1/75_Developer/07_Status_Change_Actions.md

 ## Custom Actions
 For advanced actions, you can write your own action class.
 Basically extend the `comStatusChangeAction` class, and provide a `process()` method to do what you need it to do.

-To define options that need to be shown in the interface, define the <.........> method and make it return an array of fields.
+To define options that need to be shown in the interface, define the `getModelFields()` method and make it return an array of fields.